raygj/vault-content/use-cases/terraform-cloud/Terraform Cloud API Secret Engine Walkthrough.md

   https://app.terraform.io/api/v2/workspaces/ws-haK1VpFdEDGUJnqm/actions/lock | jq
 ```

-- revoke lease in Vault, verify in TFC consul and test revoked token to confirm it is invalid
+- revoke lease in Vault, verify in TFC UI and test revoked token to confirm it is invalid

 # Notes